Stablecoins: Riskless Investment or Financial Fraud?

 Stablecoins were originally created to provide stability to investors in the cryptocurrency space.
 Similar to how investors in traditional markets use cash, treasury bonds, or money market funds when volatility is on the rise, crypto investors move towards stablecoins to keep their assets distributed in low-risk areas.
 This major advantage can be the reason why the stablecoin market has grown to the size it has, increasing by a whopping 500% in just the past year.
 Some say the high liquidity offered by Tether is the reason for its success as well, with about 70% of cryptocurrency pairs being traded against USDT.
 Users trust the fact that as long as the dollar is stable, their USDT will always be worth something and is hence a beneficial investment.

-However, what happens when the reserves that should be backing a stablecoin are hidden, less in number, or simply not there?
-Previous allegations against executives running the corporations behind stablecoins paint a scary picture, with some claiming that they were putting its reserves at risk by investing them to potentially earn millions of dollars of profit.
-John Betts, manager of a bank in Puerto Rico which Tether used reiterated this, stating, “It’s not a stablecoin, it’s a high-risk offshore hedge fund.
+However, what occurs when the reserves backing a stablecoin are hidden, insufficient, or nonexistent?
+Past allegations against executives of stablecoin corporations depict a concerning scenario.
+Some claim that these executives put reserves at risk by investing them to potentially earn millions in profit.
+John Betts, manager of a bank in Puerto Rico that Tether used, reiterated this concern, stating, “It’s not a stablecoin, it’s a high-risk offshore hedge fund.”
 Even their own banking partners don’t know the extent of their holdings, or if they exist.”

 Though they have been largely successful in filling some of the holes present in traditional cryptocurrencies, the centralized nature of stablecoins means they will always be regarded with suspicion.
-No one can know for sure what is happening to the reserves filled with billions of dollars that these companies need in order to keep their promises.
-However, even if Tether and other stablecoins are built on elements of mistrust, the public seems to be responding with ignorance.
+No one can know for sure what’s happening to the billions of dollars in reserves needed to uphold these companies’ promises.
+Even if Tether and other stablecoins are built on elements of mistrust, the public appears to be responding with ignorance.
 It’s possible that many believe the repercussions if such an allegation were true are far scarier than the current situation.
 After all, if Tether were to become suddenly sanctioned, it could mean a disruption in crypto trading at a global level- a situation that would harm everyone and benefit no one.
 The best way to deal with this situation is to make sure you do your research before investing.
 Only then can you ensure you and your assets remain safe.

 References